nickpelling/C_STD/README.md

 # C Implementation of Standard Container Library

-This library implements a C-style version of the standard container library.
+This library is a C version of the standard container library.
 The aim is not to duplicate C++'s templates, but rather to create familiar-feeling container helpers, that can easily and safely be used in production code.

 # Using this container library